Software Developers working together at a software development company

 As counterintuitive as it may sound, this is sometimes the better route to go if software is to become a more central aspect of the business model.

-Hiring a team is the best idea for companies with an evolving product.
+Hiring an in-house team is the best idea for companies with an evolving product.
 This is particularly true post-launch because there will always be product and maintenance needs.
 But hiring takes time.
-Hiring a team is best for companies that don’t have an immediately pressing timeline.
+Hiring an inhouse team is best for companies that don’t have an immediately pressing timeline.

 The reason to hire an in-house team is to create a faster development cycle that iterates over time.
 A change-order with an agency may wait until the next business day or over the weekend before it’s addressed.
 In-house teams are able to change things on the fly and can move more quickly than an agency.